pieterv/backbone-require-wire/README.md

 This includes all needed libs.

-You will need a local webserver to demo the project.
+You will need a local webserver to demo the project locally.

 ## Demo

 Local:
 Open [http://localhost/backbone-require-wire/index.html](http://localhost/backbone-require-wire/index.html)